whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 Utilitarianism can be supported by several theoretical arguments, the strongest perhaps being its ability to capture _what fundamentally matters_.
 Its main competitors, by contrast, seem to rely on dubious distinctions—like “doing” vs. “allowing”—and built-in status quo bias.
 At least, that is how things are apt to look to one who is broadly sympathetic to a utilitarian approach.
 Given the flexibility inherent in reflective equilibrium, these arguments are unlikely to sway a committed opponent of the view.
 For those readers who find a utilitarian approach to ethics deeply unappealing, we hope that this chapter may at least help you to better understand what appeal _others_ might see in the view.

-However strong you judge the arguments in favor of utilitarianism to be, your ultimate verdict on the theory will also depend upon how well the view is able to counter [the influential objections that critics have raised against it](/objections-to-utilitarianism)—discussed in chapter 9.
+However strong you judge the arguments in favor of utilitarianism to be, your ultimate verdict on the theory will also depend upon how well the view is able to counter [the influential objections that critics have raised against it](/objections-to-utilitarianism)—discussed in Part II.

 The next chapter discusses theories of well-being, or what counts as being good for an individual.